 Frequently asked Questions

-In the majority of cases you will come to the hospital the day before treatment, will register with the ward where you will be directed to your overnight accommodation.
+In the majority of cases you will come to the hospital on the morning of treatment.
+Sometimes it may be more appropriate for you to arrive the day before.
+In this case, you will register with the ward where you will be directed to your overnight accommodation.
 The type of accomodation will have been dicussed previously and will depend on you individual clinical needs.
 This could be either a stay on the ward, in a patient accommadation block or a nearby hotel.
-You will normally be able to go home the day after your Gamma Knife treatment, so you will be away from home for two nights.
+You will normally be able to go home either on the day of your treatment or sometimes the day after your Gamma Knife treatment.
+You may be away from home for up to two nights.
+This will be discussed with you beforehand.

 Will I have any hair shaved off?